ladisk/LDAQ/docs/source/ni_task.rst

 Create NI task
 ================

-When using National Instrument equipment, the tasks can be specified in the NI MAX software.
-The task can also be specified in the code.
+In addition to specifying the task in the NI MAX, the task can also be specified in the code.

 The task
 ----------